SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 In general, and especially in the guide, the writing approach should carry a sense of joy.
-Examples should be easy and pleasant to read, which means we prefer code that's realistic and many chapters weave a common narrative thread across multiple examples.
+Examples should be easy and pleasant to read, which means we prefer code that’s realistic and many chapters weave a common narrative thread across multiple examples.
-Although that continuous narrative connection can make later changes more expensive, on the whole we think it's worth it because it makes the chapter flow better and hang together better as a cohesive whole.
+Although that continuous narrative connection can make later changes more expensive, on the whole we think it’s worth it because it makes the chapter flow better and hang together better as a cohesive whole.

-In the interest of readability and approachability, we don't write examples that have single-letter or meaningless identifiers, even in the reference and even when we‘re only describing syntax.
+In the interest of readability and approachability, we don’t write examples that have single-letter or meaningless identifiers, even in the reference and even when we‘re only describing syntax.
 Instead, when there’s no relevant semantic meaning,